Skip to main content

 If you have unpaid taxes, the IRS may have already taken or may soon take collection action against you, such as filing a lien, issuing a levy, or rejecting an installment agreement.
 Fortunately, you may be able to challenge these actions through the IRS Collection Appeal Program (CAP).

-Let’s take a closer look at the Collection Appeals Program, explaining when it can be used, how to submit a request, and what happens during the appeal process.
+We’ll examine the Collection Appeals Program, show you when it can be used, describe how to submit a request, and explain what happens during the appeal process.

 If you need immediate assistance with an appeals matter, contact East Coast Tax Consulting Group today.